 The committee is made up of members with different areas of expertise.
 For example, one member will know a lot about the BIG10 and another would be a SEC expert.
 That being said each committee member must maintain a level of integrity, and that means not favoring the conference that they most likely had worked in.

-Each member must be elected by the conference they represent, and once elected can serve up to 5 years on the committee.
+Each member must be elected by the conference they represent, and once elected they can serve up to five years on the committee.

 The selection committee must provide an unbiased way of ranking and seeding teams in college basketball.
 They must choose the teams that participate in March Madness each year.
 Their goal is to get the best 68 teams in the country into the tournament.
 Half of the tournament is made easy for them, with there being 32 spots filled by teams automatically qualifying for the tournament by winning their conference.
 That leaves 36 spots that need to be filled by "at-large bid" teams.
 These are the teams that the committee must select.